cspotz/Paris-Heartbeat/README.md

 - Occasionally, the station is completely empty of bikes (bad luck for the next user! 🤯).
 Let's see if we can predict that!
 - On September 10th, the amplitude of the “heartbeat” decreased significantly as it was raining cats and dogs that afternoon in Paris.
 ## Visualizing station occupancy and anomaly detection
-Using ``GeoPandas`` and ``OpenStreetMap``,we can visualize bike availability across stations.
+Using ``GeoPandas`` and ``OpenStreetMap``, we can visualize bike availability across stations.
 ![Vélib Station Availability Map](https://github.com/cspotz/Paris-Heartbeat/blob/main/images/Velib_availability.png)
 <p align="center"><em>Geospatial Analysis of Station Availability</em></p>
 Green indicates many available bikes, red indicates few bikes, and a cross (❌) marks stations with no bikes at all 🤯.
 This visual inspection is worth it before delving into more involved data analysis.

-Using ``Isolation Forest``, an algorithm designed to detect "anomalies" in a given dataset, I could identify 148 (out of 1469) atypical stations including 19 station always full (over-utilization) and 10 stations always empty (under-utilization).
+Using ``Isolation Forest``, an algorithm designed to detect "anomalies" in a given dataset, I could identify 150 (out of 1469) atypical stations including 32 station always full (over-utilization) and 22 stations always empty (under-utilization).
 ![Vélib Station Availability Chart](https://github.com/cspotz/Paris-Heartbeat/blob/main/images/Anomaly.png)
 <p align="center"><em>Flies in the ointment?
 An analysis of anomalous pattern in the Vélib data</em></p>
 I analyzed the full datasets with all the timeframes, so the findings are a good tip for Vélib users 😉, though it remains to be checked whether, for instance, the altitude of the station impacts my claim of good tip 🥵.